JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 class Rectangle extends Shape {}

 public void doSthWithShapes(List<? extends Shape> shapes) {
-/* If using just List<Shape>, the code won't compile when calling this function with the List<Rectangle> as the argument as below */
+/* If using just List<Shape>, the code won't compile when calling this function with the List<Rectangle> as the argument as below */ }
-}

-@Test
 public void main() {
    var rectangles = List.of(new Rectangle(), new Rectangle());
    doSthWithShapes(rectangles);